MakarenkoPavel/CoinMarketApp-TRTPO/Documents/SRS.md

 - initial window provides view of all coins marked as favorites, user can get update by scroll down.
 Toolbar consists of chart and edit buttons.
 - edit window where user can setup all favorite coins radio button and back button.
 - chart window consists of historical coins chart and scrollable line of selection coins to be charted.
 Provide date of a last database update and selection of time period and back button.
+- user can get access to data given from the last update because it stored at local database
 ##### 3.1 Non-Functional Requirements
 ##### 3.1.1 SOFTWARE QUALITY ATTRIBUTES
 - **Usability**.
 All application windows should follow common UI design.
 Mainly white and gray colors at background